fengjixuchui/WinVisor/README.md

 **Safety issues**

-There are several ways to "escape" the VM, such as simply creating a new process/thread, scheduling asynchronous procedure calls (APCs), etc. Windows GUI-related syscalls can also make nested calls directly back into user-mode from the kernel, which would currently bypass the hypervisor layer.
-For this reason, GUI executables such as notepad.exe are only partially virtualized when run under WinVisor.
+There are several ways to "escape" the VM, such as simply creating a new process/thread, scheduling APC calls, etc. Windows GUI-related syscalls can also make nested calls directly back into user-mode from the kernel, which would currently bypass the hypervisor layer.
+For this reason, GUI executables such as `notepad.exe` are only partially virtualized when run under WinVisor at this time.

 **Shared host memory**